Tesmi/Andromeda/andromeda-mobile/README.md

 # Andromeda

-Flutter port of AGL-Learning-app from react-native
+Flutter port of freelance project 'AGL-Learning-app' from react-native.
+Find more about this project on github.com/tesmi/agl-learning-app